nimrossum/pcpp/notes/notes.md

   - Pre condition: state is $q \cdot \{e\}$
   - Post condition: state is $q$ and return $e$

-### Sequentially consistenty
+### Sequentially consistency

-Sequentially consistenty was defined by how operations were orded in a sequential.
+Sequentially consistency was defined by how operations were ordered in a sequential execution

 Compiler swaps operations to optimize code, as long as the result is consistent.